Tabla: Rare Hindustani talas

-Tabla Gharanas
+Tabla gharanas

-Tabla gharanas are responsible for the development of a variety of new bols, characteristic playing techniques, composition styles and rhythmic structures.
+Tabla gharanas (musical lineages) are responsible for developing a variety of new bols, characteristic playing techniques, compositional styles, and rhythmic structures.
 Gharanas acted as a means of preserving these styles between generations of tabla players.
-The first recorded history of gharanas is in the early 18th century.
-Delhi gharana is considered to be the first and the oldest traditional tabla tradition.
+The earliest recorded history of gharanas dates to the early 18th century.
+Delhi gharana is considered the first and oldest traditional tabla tradition.
 Its students were responsible for the spawn of other gharanas as well.
 Each of these gharanas includes a handful of prominent players and maestros.
-They carry the honorific title 'Pandit' and 'Ustad' for Hindu and Muslim tabla players, respectively.
+They carry the honorific titles 'Pandit' and 'Ustad' for Hindu and Muslim tabla players, respectively.
 Modernization and accessible means of travel have reduced the rigid boundaries between these gharanas in recent times.